 FAQ

-Only licensed cannabis retail establishments or package stores with a waiver may sell THC‑infused beverages, effective July 1, 2024.
+Only cannabis establishments or vendors with a DCP certificate of registration may sell moderate‑THC hemp products, effective January 1, 2025.